 Rather than hunting for an online pattern, it made more sense to me to get the pattern from the old cap which I knew actually fit me.
 So I took it apart and had the perfect pattern right there.
 This 3 panel style would be easy to sew, compared to a more complicated 6 panel hat for instance.
 I had to figure out the steps of construction myself.
 There are probably other ways to put it together too.
 If nothing else, this type of project will help you appreciate the effort and complexity involved in making a garment.

 I used the pieces as a template for making the new hats.
 With the visor, I drew an outline of the existing one, and then drew it a little bigger.
 The bills on traditional cycling caps are just too small.

 We have lots of light cotton material leftover from quilting projects.
-Some of the first ones I made used this bird pattern.
-The top and bottom of the visor fabric is a lightweight, black wool.
-The bill stiffener is cut from a 32oz plastic yogurt container.
+Shown here is this bird pattern.
+The top and bottom of the visor fabric is a lightweight, black wool. bill stiffener is cut from a 32oz plastic yogurt container.
+(Note: now I make soft bills with Pellon; see below).
 The container is just big enough for a generous sized lightweight bill.
 I set the orientation using the natural curve of the plastic, but get it mostly flattened out with an iron, set on low.
 If an excessive curve returns (like from having it scrunched up in a pocket), I can always iron it flat again.
 Don’t iron the plastic directly; use a piece of fabric on top of it!
-It takes just a few minutes of ironing, and I let it cool down with a heavy book on top of it.
+It takes just a minute or 2 of ironing on medium, and I let it cool down with a heavy book on top of it.